Surajchandraa/IoT-Based-Early-Flood-Detection/README.md

 ## softwere depedencies:
 - you should have arduino ide installed in your system with the setup of esp32 or you can install visual studio code extension platform.io .
+-  you should also have thingspeak webserver account and api key to see output on there.
+-   you can also see output on serial monitor.

+## connection:
+- connect pin according to program ( in program i have mentioned where to connect which pin)

+## Output:
+-